scaleoutsean/eseries-perf-analyzer/README.md

 - go to the `collector` sub-directory edit `docker-compose.yml` and `config.json`: `SYSNAME` in docker-compose.yml must be present and identical to `name` value(s) in `config.json`.
 Then run `docker-compose build && docker-compose up` to start dbmanager and collector(s)
   - When E-Series arrays are added or removed, edit the same files and run `docker-compose build && docker-compose down && docker-compose up` to update

-Kubernetes users should skim through this page to get the idea how this works, and then follow [Kubernetes README](kubernetes/README.md).
+Kubernetes users should skim through this page to get the idea how EPA works, and then follow [Kubernetes README](kubernetes/README.md).

 ## Slow start

-It is suggested to start with Docker Compose.
+It is suggested to get EPA working in Docker Compose, unless you're good at Kubernetes.
 There's also a [Kubernetes](kubernetes)-specific folder.

 - Older existing EPA (v3.0.0, v3.1.0), images, volumes and services may cause container name, volume and port conflicts.
 Either use a new VM or find the existing (old) deployment and run `make stop; docker-compose down; make rm` to stop and remove old EPA pre-v3.2.0 containers before building new ones.
 Data (InfluxDB and Grafana) can be left in place.
 - Clone this repository to a new location